AnaghaVarma1/Admissions-Predictor/README.md

 - Cambridge?: Binary indicator (1 = admitted, 0 = not admitted)

-Note: Minor data cleaning and feature engineering were performed.
+Minor data cleaning and feature engineering were performed.

 As a result of the nature of the Uni Class feature, two datasets were generated: